 Why use Recall.ai’s Transcription API?

-Recall.ai is the transcription API for conversations.
-Recall.ai’s Transcription API captures audio and video and delivers accurate, speaker-labeled transcripts for conversations, whether they happen on Zoom, Google Meet, Microsoft Teams or in person, in real time or after the conversation.
+Recall.ai's speech-to-text API captures audio and video from conversations and delivers accurate, speaker-labeled transcripts.
+Whether chats happen in person, on the phone, or on video conferencing platforms, you’ll get high-quality, low-latency transcripts in real time or after the conversation.

 One API, many transcription engines